diegojancic/MessiJS/README.md

 </body>
 ```

-Use Messi in your page, like this:
+Use MessiJS in your page, like this:

 ```js
 new Messi('This is a message with Messi.', {title: 'Title'});
 ```

-Many more examples can be found at [http://marcosesperon.es/apps/messi/](http://marcosesperon.es/apps/messi/)

-Please, use, enjoy, and leave me feedback.
+Please, use, enjoy, and leave me [feedback](https://github.com/MessiJS/MessiJS/issues).

-### Messi 1.x
+## Messi 1.x

 The original Messi 1.x documentation can be found at [http://marcosesperon.es/apps/messi/](http://marcosesperon.es/apps/messi/)